kevinnguyen57/Bill_Slicer/README.md

 # Bill_Splicer

 ## Description
-Bill Splicer is a Web Application
+Bill Splicer is a Web Application that was developed for the final project

 ## Instructions